userfrosting/UserFrosting/README.md

 ### Jordan Mele

-Jordan's a developer at Mayvin Training and a student studying Computer Science at the University of Wollongong.
-His passion is creating software-based solutions to overcomplicated problems, without taking control away from the user.
-He's also Australian.
+Jordan's a former developer of Mayvin Training and a student studying Computer Science at the University of Wollongong, Australia.
+His passion is creating software-based solutions to overcomplicated problems, while keeping the user in control.

 ### Mike Jacobs